braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 ### General best practices

-#### Use Event Properties
+#### Use event properties

-- Name a custom event something that describes an action that a user takes
+- Name a custom event something that describes an action that a user takes.
-- Make generous use of custom event properties to represent important data about an event
+- Make generous use of custom event properties to represent important data about an event.
-- For example, rather than capturing a separate custom event for watching each of 50 different movies, it would be more effective to capture simply watching a movie as an event and have an event property that includes the name of the movie
+- For example, rather than capturing a separate custom event for watching each of 50 different movies, it would be more effective to capture simply watching a movie as an event and have an event property that includes the name of the movie.

 ### Development best practices